Current potential patches: Method

 \section{Method}

-Magnetic dipoles are placed in a grid on the HSX winding surface (see Fig. \ref{fig:3D_Dipoles+MagSurf}) and are oriented normal to the winding surface.
-The winding surface used is the surface on which HSX's modular coils lie.
-The magnetic surface used is a truncated version of HSX's experimental equilibrium.
-The truncation minimizes the effect of modular coil ripple present in the equilibrium arising from the 12 coils per period of HSX.
-However, as discussed in Fig. \ref{fig:Bn_Fourier}, this method does not entirely eliminate defects from coil ripple.
+Magnetic dipoles are placed in a grid on, and oriented normal to, the HSX winding surface.
+Here, the HSX winding surface is the surface on which HSX's modular coils lie.
+A winding surface further back would produce more complicated current potentials while a closer surface produces simpler current potentials \cite{EFDs:2016}.
+A truncated version of HSX's experimental equilibrium was used as the original optimized version is lost, and current equilibria have built-in toroidal ripple.
+This truncated equilibrium minimizes coil ripple by removing Fourier components with more than 12 toroidal periods per field period.
+Despite this, as shown in Fig. \ref{fig:Bn_Fourier}, some ripple defects remain.

-Each dipole acts as a local element to contribute magnetic field.
-The dipole strengths are then adjusted via a least-squares problem to minimize the normal field on the surface due to the a background toroidal field,

-where $\mb{A}_{\mbox{dip}}$, defined below, is the transfer matrix of the dipole magnetic fields, $\mb{x}$ represents the individual dipole strengths, and $\mb{b}$ represents the normal magnetic field at each point on the magnetic surface produced by external coils.
-In later steps, dipoles are removed entirely from the winding surface to enforce solution sparsity, or the open-access properties of the coil set.

-Other sources of $B_n$ than a purely toroidal field were considered, for example from simple helical coils, though the results did not change significantly, neither qualitatively or numerically, and so only results from $B_n$ arising from a purely toroidal field are shown.

-The method is motivated by the idea of a current potential with regions of high current density in some locations and low in others, or a "sparse current potential."
-Sparse current potentials are intended to have concentrated currents in the sheet which lie in small regions or thin bands.
-These features cannot easily be realized in a Fourier basis due to its global nature.
-A finite element method (FEM) basis would be ideal, in which localized patches of the current sheet can contribute independently.
-FEM bases support feature sharpness and so are amenable to sparsity.

-Magnetic dipoles are theoretically rings of current of vanishing radius.
-As a result, the current of this basis is trivially divergence-free, however current cannot flow between patches.
-Indeed, each dipole is not a patch of current, but rather a $\delta$ function of current centered in each patch.
-This is the approximate nature of this basis.
-The surface current flowing on the winding surface is given exactly by the gradient of the current potential, which may be calculated using standard numerical methods over a grid.
-This approach is similar to the work done by Helander \cite{Helander_PMs:2020}.
-Despite this approximation, the magnetic dipole basis current potentials found agree well with Fourier basis current potentials for the same magnetic surfaces, see Sec.\ref{sec:REGCOIL_comparison}.

-The use of magnetic dipoles, specifically permanent magnets, to generate shaping fields is a recent approach to stellarator design \cite{Helander_PMs:2020}.
-In this approach, a surface or volume grid of magnetic dipoles is used to generate a given magnetic surface by varying dipole strength and orientation.
-These magnetic dipole methods have been improved and implemented for optimization \cite{Zhu_PMs:2020} \cite{Kaptanoglu_GPMO:2023} \cite{Hammond_PMs:2020} leading to the construction of the first permanent-magnet stellarator MUSE \cite{MUSE:2021}.
-Permanent magnet stellarators are remarkably able to produce magnetic surfaces to great accuracy and provide some open access, though are not viable for fusion power plants due to a variety of reasons: degradation of the magnets from neutron flux and the low field strength of the magnets if they are placed behind shielding.